 Keeping Your Child with HIV Healthy

 Keeping healthy habits are the best way a child can prevent illness.
-Other ways you can help your child stay healthy include the following:

 Staying Healthy with HIV

 Make sure your child eats the right foods.
 This will give your child the energy needed to stay healthy.

 - Give your child three balanced meals a day and snacks appropriate from each food grouping (milks, meats, breads, and fruits and vegetables).
 If you have questions about choosing healthy foods for your child, ask your child's doctor.

 - A dietitian can also help if your child has special feeding or eating problems, such as mouth sores, that make eating painful for your child.

 When your child has a cut or sore, the skin is open to germs and can become infected.
 Taking good care of your child's skin helps prevent infections and may help to keep your child healthy.
 Consider the following when caring for your child's skin: